wesselb/varz/README.md

     ```

 * **Lower-triangular matrix:**
-    A matrix variable that is contrained to be *lower triangular* can be
+    A matrix variable that is constrained to be *lower triangular* can be
     created using `Vars.lower_triangular` or `Vars.tril`.
 Either an
     initialisation or a shape of square matrix must be given.